 Be prepared for any weather; wear clothing in layers, bring lots of water, sunscreen, rain gear, and something to repel the midges if they are out.

-This trail is not stroller accessible, but many parents had their little ones on their backs in a baby or toddler carrier.
+This trail is not stroller friendly due to the uphill path, steps, and rougher summit section.
+Many parents had their little ones on their backs in a baby or toddler carrier.

 The gravel trail can get quite slippery going downhill after the summit.
 You may need to hold hands with little ones to prevent them from slipping and falling.